theirc/ServiceInfo/docs/api.rst

 will kick off a backend process where a human will review the changes and switch the new service to being the active one if they approve.

+Clients may submit an edit of a record that is a pending change to a current record.
+Just create yet another new record and set update_of to the draft record they're updating.

+When that happens, though, the previous draft record will be archived, essentially making it go away, and only the most recent submitted update record will be visible in most places.

 Cancel a Service
 ----------------